 Circular Quay

-Often referred to as the “gateway to Sydney”, the precinct has views of the Sydney Harbour Bridge and the Sydney Opera House and is a common location for viewing Sydney New Year’s Eve fireworks.
+Often referred to as the “gateway to Sydney”, the Circular Quay precinct has views of the Sydney Harbour Bridge and the Sydney Opera House and is a common location for viewing Sydney New Year’s Eve fireworks.
 It hosts a number of ferry wharves, bus stops, and a railway station.

 Sydney Harbour Bridge

-Riding further, they rode over the Sydney Harbour Bridge.
-We always tell our passengers to look up and enjoy the unique view. he more than 6,000,000 rivets are so interesting and the arch is so iconic.
+Firstly, they rode over the Sydney Harbour Bridge.
+We always tell our passengers to look up and enjoy the unique view.
+The more than 6,000,000 rivets are so interesting and the arch is so iconic.
 It’s nicknamed ‘The Coathanger’ because of its arch-based design.
 It is the largest steel arch bridge in the world.
 This bridge is the eighth longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134 m (440 ft) from top to water level.
 It was also the world’s widest long-span bridge, at 48.8 m (160 ft) wide, until a bridge in Canada was completed in 2012.

-Blues Point Reserve
+McMahons Point / Blues Point Reserve

-Continuing on, they rode on through Milsons Point, did a left hand turn and rode up a few streets.
-This lead to Blues Point Reserve.
+Then, they rode on through Milsons Point, did a left hand turn and rode up a few streets.
+This leads to Blues Point Reserve.
 The views over Blues Bay towards the Sydney Opera House, the Harbour Bridge and the CBD are just stunning.
-All the more stunning because of the lovely weather.
-Another perfect place for photos, it’s where this photo was taken.

 Fig Tree Bridge, Tarban Creek Bridge, Gladesville Bridge